 You should support proper password management with an endpoint security solution that allows you to gain a bird’s-eye view of your IT infrastructure and rectify risky behaviors such as improper password management.

 For example, Kolide can help you ensure that a password manager is installed and updated on all endpoint devices.
-It can send automated messages via Slack to educate employees on using the application to adhere to your security policy.
-If an issue is detected, it'll notify employees so they can address it themselves.
+Kolide’s Device Trust solution notifies end users and educates them on using the application to adhere to your security policy.
+If an issue is detected, it’ll notify employees so they can address it themselves.

 There’s a fine line when it comes to password management.
 You need visibility into your infrastructure and how end-users access company data without infringing upon employees’ privacy.
 Using Kolide complements your business password manager to ensure a successful rollout.
 Kolide is built on the principle of Honest Security and includes a privacy center that shows end-users who has access to their devices and when, so you can have complete visibility without losing employee trust.

-Try Kolide for free to see how it can help augment your password management strategy.
+Watch our on-demand demo to see how our Device Trust solution can help augment your password management strategy.